3henzijuandri3/resepku/README.md

 # resepku (Bloc State Mangement)

 Resepku is a mobile application that provide multiple food recipe.
-In Resepku, users are able to search and get food's recipe information by category or country.
-Resepku was made using Flutter with the use of Bloc for the state management.
+In this version, Bloc is used for maintaining the recipe data state.
 The food recipe data is retrieved from meal API.
 [TheMealDB](https://www.themealdb.com/api.php).

 ## Features
 - Get Food Recipe